dlw-digitalworkplace/csom-dotnet-core-3.1/README.md

      - You need to add some info, but not really important (e.g. country, State or province, locality, org name, ...); small input suffices
   - openssl pkcs12 -export -out protected.pfx -inkey privateKey.key -in certificate.cer -password pass:"<yourSecurePassword>"
   - openssl pkcs12 -in protected.pfx -out privateKeyWithPassphrase.pem -nodes
-- Upload the .pem file to your AAD app
+- Upload the .pem file to your AAD app (-> Certificates & Secrets blade)
 - Reference the path to the .pem file in the appsettings of the web api (secrets.json)
 - The code using AzureDefaultCredential will use the EnvironmentCredential (see Startup.cs: env.isDevelopment() and the [required ENV VARS](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#service-principal-with-certificate) we need to set for it to work)